kerry-he/qics/docs/source/guide/picos.rst

 Example
 -------

-Below, we show an example of how we can solve the same problem :ref:`nearest correlation matrix<Nearest>` problem introcued in :doc:`/guide/gettingstarted`, i.e.,
+Below, we show an example of how we can solve the same problem :ref:`nearest correlation matrix<examples/qrep/nearest:nearest correlation matrix>` problem introduced in :doc:`/guide/gettingstarted`, i.e.,

 .. math::